CHICAGO318 W. Adams, Suite 1600Chicago, IL 60606312.585.7649

 June 3, 2016

 Despite all this negativity, don’t skip the funnies!
-This blog will share an example of best practices in using humor authentically from Ace Hardware.
+This blog will share examples of best practices in using humor authentically from Ace Hardware and others.

 It raises the bar in authentic storytelling.
 The campaign for Ace puts the spotlight in the same place it’s really always been: on the employees, on their service, and on their customers.

-The ad team doesn’t completely reinvent the wheel; they just put 20” chrome rims on it.
-The jingle that we know and love is simply adapted with a humorous touch.
+The ad team doesn’t completely reinvent the wheel; they just put 20-inch chrome rims on it.
+The jingle that we know and love is adapted with a humorous touch.

-In other words, by seeing others who are as confused by home projects, gadgets and tools as we are, it enables and encourages us to bring all questions to Ace and not feel judged for our lack of ability or home improvement know-how.
+In other words, seeing others who are as confused by home projects, gadgets, and tools as we are, enables and encourages us to bring all questions to Ace and not feel judged for our lack of ability or home improvement know-how.

 Or been overwhelmed trying to pick a paint color?
 (It’s like the Rubiks cube.
 I don’t believe this is a problem I can solve alone.
-I painted my entire bathroom 4 times.
-4 times!)
+I painted my entire bathroom four times.
+FOUR times!)

 Ultimately, if you don’t laugh at any of them, you just may be made of plastic.

-So far, this campaign has 130K hits on YouTube, but more important, it’s reaching consumers and increasing brand affinity by differentiating their brand from competitors in an authentic way.
+So far, this campaign has 130,000 hits on YouTube, but more importantly, it’s reaching consumers and increasing brand affinity by differentiating the brand from competitors in an authentic way.

 Ready to tackle humor for your brand?
-Check out some great examples from Kim Spier on Hubspot, Wyffels Hybrids’ TV Spots on YouTube, and learn about the pros and cons from Tim Ray in this article on the Huffington Post.
+Check out some more great examples from Wyffels Hybrids’ TV Spots on YouTube, Kim Spier on Hubspot, and learn about the pros and cons from Tim Ray in this article on the Huffington Post.

 Have you tried to use humor for your brand and it backfired?
 Or did you hit a grand slam?
-Share your story with me and I might share it on the blog.
+Share your story with me through email, or drop us a message on any of our social accounts and I might share it on the blog.